Nathan-Cairns/Math-Aid/README.md

 * Appropriate libraries for javafx media player (see javafx reqs)

 ### How to execute
 Open a terminal in the directory where the jar is stored.
-Run the command:
+Run the command: <br />
-For the javafx gui: java -jar Math-Aid.jar
+For the javafx gui: java -jar Math-Aid.jar <br />
 For the Bash CLI: bash maths_aid

 ### Functionality